foselab/SIMSPIRE/README.md

 ## Installation (Swing interface)

 ## Installation (web-app)
+In order to start the web-app, the following folders have to be downloaded: circuit-simulator-master, lungsimulator-lib, zeromq_schema_ventilation and web-app.
+Java 11 is also required.

+First of all, run command `mvn install` for circuit-simulator-master and lungsimulator-lib and then run command `mvn jetty:run` for the web-app project.
+If all commands succeeded, the web-app can be started from your browser at `localhost:8080`, otherwise check [Troubleshooting](#troubleshooting) section for help.

+Finally, run manually the main class of zeromq_schema_ventilation folder.

 ## How to build a custom model with YAML

 ## Swing interface usage

 ## Web-app usage

+## Troubleshooting

 * circuit-simulator-master: risolutore di circuiti elettrici
 * lungsimulator: simulatore del polmone con interfaccia costruita in Swing